devashishlahariya9/STM32F411_NOKIA_5110_LCD_Drivers/README.md

 # API Usage:
 1. Initialize The **NOKIA** Struct with your preferred name.
 2. Call The **NOKIA_Init()** Function and pass all the given arguments.
+3. Set The Best Contrast Using The **NOKIA_SetCursor()** Function.
-3. That's it!
+4. That's it!
 Now you have successfully initialized your LCD.
 Have Fun Playing Around :)